April 25 1861 Thursday

 Fort Smith and Van Buren, AK

 Fort Smith and Van Buren, Arkansas.
-Arkansas State Troops under Senator Borland took possession of Fort Smith and Van Buren.
+Arkansas militia led by Senator Solon Borland took possession of Fort Smith and Van Buren.
 This post and town on the edge of the Indian Territory were important strategic locations as they were the terminus of the overland stage to California.
 The US Army garrison of two troops of cavalry under Captain Samuel Davis Sturgis (1st US Cavalry) escaped after his junior officers resigned to join the Confederacy.
 Although the fort was surrounded, Sturgis managed to reach Fort Leavenworth unscathed and safely delivered most of the government property under his care.

 District of Columbia.
 The Union garrison of the capital was reinforced by the 7th New York Infantry, and about 1,200 militiamen each from Massachusetts and Rhode Island.
 They arrived by train after re-laying the damaged track from Annapolis and repairing a wrecked locomotive.
-Until this point the available Union garrison of Washington, DC, had comprised the 6th Massachusetts Infantry and five companies of Pennsylvanians, quartered in the Senate Chamber and the House of Representatives.
+Until this point, the available Union garrison of Washington, DC beyond ad hoc units, had comprised only the 6th Massachusetts Infantry and five companies of Pennsylvanians, quartered in the Senate Chamber and the House of Representatives.
 This reinforcement ended the isolation of the city from the rest of the North.

 Illinois.
 Arms and military stores were moved to Alton from St Louis, Missouri, to prevent their seizure by pro-Confederate forces in Missouri.